You are here: Home > Section on Clinical and Developmental Genomics

 Lin28a encodes an RNA–binding protein and is an important regulator of cell proliferation.
 Lin28a is highly expressed in embryonic stem cells, embryonal carcinoma cells, spermatogonial stem cells, and a subset of cancer cells.
 With the exception of cardiac and skeletal muscle, no Lin28a expression is present in adult tissues or various types of somatic cells.
 We found that the cell type–specific expression of Lin28a is regulated epigenetically.
 Specifically, non-Lin28a–expressing cells were treated separately with HDAC inhibitor and DNA methyltransferase inhibitor and then harvested for gene expression analysis.
 We found that Lin28a expression was reactivated only in cells receiving HDAC inhibitor treatment.
 We further demonstrated that the expression of Lin28a is accompanied by enrichment of transcription-activating histone modification in its promoter region, which leads to a relaxation of the chromatin conformation and increased subsequent accessibility of transcription factors to the Lin28a promoter.

-Using embryonal carcinoma cells as the model, we are testing whether the Lin28a protein acts to enhance the stability of RNA transcripts whose translated products display a promoting effect on cell proliferation.
+Using embryonal carcinoma cells as the model, we are testing whether the Lin28a protein enhances the stability of RNA transcripts whose translated products display a promoting effect on cell proliferation.
 We successfully silenced the expression of the Lin28a protein by RNA interference.
-Consistent with the previous findings in embryonic stem cells, we also observed a reduction in the cell-proliferative rate in embryonal carcinoma cells when Lin28a expression is attenuated.
+Consistent with previous findings in embryonic stem cells, we also observed a reduction in the cell-proliferative rate in embryonal carcinoma cells when Lin28a expression was attenuated.
 The stability of the selected RNA transcripts will be examined in the presence of inhibitor of RNA biosynthesis.

 We have begun to examine the effect of epigenetic modifiers on transcriptome output in mammalian cells.
 Our preliminary analysis in several mouse cell lines indicated that the expression of specific lncRNAs is affected by the histone acetylation level.
 We are expanding the analysis to examine the effect of various epigenetic modifiers on full transcriptome output.
 From this study, we expect to identify subsets of non–protein-coding RNA transcripts that are commonly or distinctively regulated by different epigenetic modifiers, and we plan to investigate their roles in the homeostasis of the cells.

-- Ziats MN, Rennert OM.
+- Ziats M, Rennert OM.
 Identification of differentially expressed microRNAs across the developing human brain.
-Mol Psychiatry 2013;Epub ahead of print.
+Mol Psychiatry 2014;19:848-852.

 - Joan Han, MD, PhD, Program on Developmental Endocrinology and Genetics, NICHD, Bethesda, MD